The group has been operating since 1998 and we have grown from strength to strength in that time.

-The group have been very active in lobbying the local council for cycleways and have submitted a plan for each of the 3 main towns in the shire for cycleways for the next year, 3 years, 5 years and 10 years.
-For the first time ever in 2007 the Bellingen Council allocated money for shared paths.
+The group have been very active in lobbying the local council for cycleways and improvements to existing roads for cyclists.
+We submitted plans for each of the 3 main towns in the shire for cycleways for the next year, 3 years, 5 years and 10 years.
+For the first time ever, in 2007 the Bellingen Council allocated money for shared paths in the creation of the Urunga to Hungry Head bike path.
 We were also instrumental in introducing wide shoulders on new major roads to allow for road cycles.

-Members of the group have been instrumental in the development of the NSW Coastal Cycle Trail.
+Members of the group have been instrumental in the creation & development of the NSW Coast Cycle Trail.

 DUBBUG recognises the following persons as having made a significant contribution to the growth and development of the club:

 - George Hudson